PowerDNS/pdns/docs/changelog/pre-4.0.rst

    which the documentation now spells out.
 -  PostgreSQL backend was case-sensitive and returned only answers in case an exact match was found.
-The Generic PostgreSQL backend is now officially all lower case and zone2sql in PostgreSQL mode enforces this.
+The Generic PostgreSQL backend is now officially all lowercase and zone2sql in PostgreSQL mode enforces this.
 Documentation has been updated to reflect the case change.
    Thanks to Maikel Verheijen of Ladot for spotting this!
 -  Documentation bug - postgresql create/index statements created a